University of Canberra

 What you will study

-The Master of Occupational Therapy course comprises 48 credit points of study.
+To earn the Master of Occupational Therapy course, students must complete 48 credit points.
 Unless otherwise indicated, each unit is worth three credit points.

 - Research Planning